paicoin/pai-rpc-explorer/README.md

-# BTC RPC Explorer
+# PAI RPC Explorer

 ![homepage](https://github.com/janoside/btc-rpc-explorer/blob/master/public/img/screenshots/homepage.png?raw=true)

 [![npm version][npm-ver-img]][npm-ver-url] [![NPM downloads][npm-dl-img]][npm-dl-url]

-Simple, database-free Bitcoin blockchain explorer, via RPC to [Bitcoin Core](https://github.com/bitcoin/bitcoin).
+Simple, database-free Paicoin blockchain explorer, via RPC to [Paicoin Core](https://github.com/paicoin/paicoin).

-This is a simple, self-hosted explorer for the Bitcoin blockchain, driven by RPC calls to your own [Bitcoin](https://github.com/bitcoin/bitcoin) node.
+This is a simple, self-hosted explorer for the Paicoin blockchain, driven by RPC calls to your own [Paicoin](https://github.com/paicoin/paicoin) node.
 It is easy to run and can be connected to other tools (like [ElectrumX](https://github.com/spesmilo/electrumx)) to achieve a full-featured explorer.

 Whatever reasons one may have for running a full node (trustlessness, technical curiosity, supporting the network, etc) it's helpful to appreciate the "fullness" of your node.
 With this explorer, you can explore not just the blockchain database, but also explore the functional capabilities of your own node.

-Live demo available at: [https://explorer.btc21.org](https://explorer.btc21.org)
+Live demo available at: [https://explorer.paicoin.org](https://explorer.paicoin.org)

 # Features

 * Network Summary dashboard
 * View details of blocks, transactions, and addresses
 * Analysis tools for viewing stats on blocks, transactions, and miner activity
-* See raw JSON content from bitcoind used to generate most pages
+* See raw JSON content from paicoind used to generate most pages
 * Search by transaction ID, block hash/height, and address
 * Optional transaction history for addresses by querying from ElectrumX, blockchain.com, blockchair.com, or blockcypher.com
 * Mempool summary, with fee, size, and age breakdowns